-Our modelling approach is to be distinguished from Rosen-Roback style spatial equilibrium models, such as, Van Nieuwerburgh and Weill (2010), and from the dynamic population allocation models adopted in the studies on spatial labor allocations by Davis et al. (2021) and Herkenhoff et al. (2018), among others.
+Our modelling approach is to be distinguished from Rosen-Roback style spatial equilibrium models, such as the one proposed by Van Nieuwerburgh and Weill (2010), and from the dynamic population allocation models adopted in the studies on spatial labor allocations by Davis et al. (2021) and Herkenhoff et al. (2018), among others.
 These studies rely on static models of population allocation as an outcome of spatial sorting process under perfect population mobility, or consider a representative household that centrally allocates household members (population) across locations.
 In contrast, we extend the classical spatial equilibrium model of Rosen (1979) and Roback (1982) in a different direction by modeling explicitly the dynamics of location-to-location migration flows that function as a source of spatial spill-over effects.
 In addition, the tractability of the model allows us to analytically solve the model.
 Because of these features, the present model can be used to study the dynamic process of shock spill-over in regional economics through migration, which has not been dealt with in most existing Rosen-Roback style models.
 Furthermore, we explicitly model the dynamic process of housing depreciation and accumulation, which is a feature that most existing Rosen-Roback style models do not have.
 This feature allows us to capture the role of durable housing stock in slowing down population reallocation (Glaeser and Gyourko (2005)).

 Our paper also sheds light on the effects of land-use regulation on regional house prices and spatial population allocation.
-Glaeser and Gyourko (2003), Glaeser et al. (2005), Quigley and Raphael (2005), Ihlanfeldt (2007) and Albouy and Ehrlich (2018) find that areas with faster than average growth in house prices tend to have more restrictions on residential land-use.
-Recently, Hsieh and Moretti (2019) and Herkenhoff et al. (2018), go beyond the analysis of house prices and examine the impact of land-use regulations on spatial labor
+Glaeser and Gyourko (2003), Glaeser et al. (2005), Quigley and Raphael (2005), Ihlanfeldt (2007) and Albouy and Ehrlich (2018) find that areas with faster than average growth in house prices tend to have more restrictions on residential